Leo-C/Kodi_autoplay/README.md

 ### Introduction

-**Autoplay for Kodi** is a script to play automatically media file at startup of Kodi (using it in Kiosk mode).
+**Autoplay for Kodi** is a script to play automatically media file and/or show photos at startup of Kodi (using it in Kiosk mode).
-It starts a media file or a playlist from external storage (USB or HD disk) or locally, if no playlist is found on external storage.
+It play a media file or a playlist and show photos from external storage (USB drive), or locally if no playlist is found on external storage.

 ### Installation